 - Feeders Can Be Messy

-Birds don't have good table manners, and a backyard feeding station can be a mess of spilled seed, discarded hulls, shed feathers, feces and more.
-Some seed may grow into unwanted weeds, and an accumulated mess could have an unpleasant smell.
+Birds don't have good table manners, and a feeding station can be a mess of spilled seed, discarded hulls, shed feathers, feces, and more.
+Some seed may grow into unwanted weeds, and an accumulated mess could ruin turf and have an unpleasant smell.

 - Feeders Can Be Noisy